INTRODUCTION TO BONDING METHODS

 Whilst there is no doubt that keeping rabbits in compatible pairs works best, there are some (but not many) circumstances where a group or trio may work, so for more information on that topic, click on the side bar link for “Groups and Trios” or scroll down to the foot of this article.

 Neutering of both partners is vital for long-term success, and ideally this should be carried out prior to matching or, in the case of baby rabbits, as soon as they mature.
-With males this is usually between 10-16 weeks of age (as soon as the testicles descend), females being spayed from 14 weeks onwards so long as they weigh over 1kg.
+With males this is usually between 10-16 weeks of age (as soon as the testicles descend), females being spayed from 16 weeks onwards so long as they weigh over 1kg.
 My observations have shown that young rabbits recover just as fast if not quicker than adults, and waiting until the rabbits are 5-6 months old can cause many problems, including fighting or breeding.
 Before looking at possible pairing combinations, there are some general points that should be kept in mind when matching rabbits.
-There are two main methods of bonding rabbits, fast-track system and the slow approach, and it is the former that I will discuss first, as this is probably the most common method used by owners but not always the best method as the sudden introduction of two rabbits that have never met before can lead to unnecessary fighting and injuries.
+There are two main methods of bonding rabbits, fast-track system and the slow approach, and it is the former that I will discuss first, although not my preferred method unless circumstances are such that there is not time or space to follow the slower method.
+The fast track method is not really the best method as the sudden introduction of two rabbits that have never met before can lead to unnecessary fighting and injuries.
 I favour a combination of the two methods, starting with the slow bonding method and then swapping to the fast track system after 2-4 weeks.

 With the fast-track system (or after the initial side by side living of the slow bonding method), neutral territory is usually necessary for the initial encounter and for the first few days thereafter, until the rabbits have accepted each other.
 This is somewhere where neither rabbit has been before, but it must be large enough to allow plenty room for them to get away from each other if necessary.
 This could be a shed, a garage, a greenhouse, or anywhere that they will be safe to live together until they have bonded.
 This usually takes about a week, by which time they should be enjoying each other’s company by grooming each other and choosing to sit together.
 They should be provided with distractions such as cardboard boxes (also useful to hide in), and their usual food, hay and water during this time.

-It is best to take your rabbit with you when going to choose a new partner for him or her so that they can meet in neutral territory initially and then travel back together in the same carrying box (see below for details of this initial encounter).
+If you are following the fast track method, it is best to take your rabbit with you when going to choose a new partner for him or her so that they can meet in neutral territory initially and then travel back together in the same carrying box (see below for details of this initial encounter).
 Travelling together is a proven method of kick-starting the bonding process as both rabbits are afraid during the journey home and look to each other for support and comfort.
 An extra box can be taken just in case the two have to be separated on route, but this is extremely rare as once the journey starts the rabbits usually sit very still and quiet.
+There is no need to take the other rabbit with you if following the slow bonding method however, as they will be living side by side for at least a couple of weeks before they actually meet face to face.

 Don’t forget to find out what food your new rabbit has been fed on so you can make any diet changes very gradually, and also find out if the new rabbit is used to a water bowl or bottle, as rabbits that are used to a bowl will not be able to use a bottle successfully.